 10) Set an example

 The best way to communicate your expectations to your team is to show them.
-As the manager, your behavior will have a great effect on how your team conduct their work, and interact with each other.
+As the manager, your behaviour will have a great effect on how your team conduct their work and interact with each other.
 For instance, you can’t expect your staff to take punctuality seriously if you keep showing up to meetings late.
 Not only will they think that tardiness is acceptable, but they may start to question your integrity as a manager.
-Their only way to know what you deem the ideal worker is if you influence it through your actions.
+The only way to know what you deem the ideal worker is if you influence it through your actions.

 Dinnie and the Zenkit Team